Madauros: History

 The birth of the city dates back to the 5th century BC under the aegis of the Punics.

 Madauros was made a Roman colony at the end of the first century and was famous for its "schola".
 A colony of veterans was established there; it was called Colonia Flavia Augusta Veteranorum Madaurensium under emperor Nerva.

 The city was fully Romanised in the fourth century, with a population of Christian Berbers who spoke mainly African Romance, according to Theodor Mommsen.

 Madauros was the see of a Christian diocese.
 There were three famous bishops of this diocese: Antigonus, who celebrated the 349 Council of Carthage; Placentius, who celebrated the 407 Council of Carthage and Conference of 411; and Pudentius, who was forced into exile alongside others present at the Synod of 484 because of the Vandal king Huneric.

-The ruins of Madauros are close to the actual city of M'Daourouch (مداوروش) in present-day Algeria.
+The ruins of Madauros are close to the current city of M'Daourouch (مداوروش) in present-day Algeria.
 It is possible to see: